JesslynJanssen/BetaBarrelLSTM/README.md

 ```
 python3 generate beta barrel
 ```
-To determine whether the generated sequences may be plausible, do a BLAST run to align with database protein sequences.
+To determine whether the generated sequences may be plausible, do a BLAST and PSIPRED run to align with database protein sequences.